 A. League Sports

 Most team sports are organized into divisions within each league by time and skill level.
 Playoff criteria may vary per sport and league.
-Playoff criteria will be reviewed in each sport’s captain's video as well as listed on the sport's page on each sports page (different sports may have a different playoff criteria).
+Playoff criteria will be reviewed in each sport’s captain's video as well as listed on each sports page (different sports may have a different playoff criteria).
 Each sports page can be found at www.imleagues.com/sjsu.

 B. Tournament Sports

 Schedule formats and playoff criteria may not be finalized until after the registration period and may vary based on how many entries the event has.